US inflation reaches lowest point since February 2021, though some price pressures remain

-But excluding volatile food and energy costs, “core” prices, a gauge of underlying inflation, remained elevated in September, driven higher by rising costs for medical care and car insurance.
+But excluding volatile food and energy costs, "core” prices, a gauge of underlying inflation, remained elevated in September, driven higher by rising costs for medical care, clothing, auto insurance and airline fares.
 Core prices in September were up 3.3% from a year earlier and 0.3% from August.
 Economists closely watch core prices, which typically provide a better hint of future inflation.

+Taken as a whole, the September figures show that inflation is steadily easing back to the Fed's 2% target, even if in a gradual and uneven pattern.
+Apartment rental costs grew more slowly last month, a sign that housing inflation is finally cooling, a long-awaited development that would provide relief to many consumers.

+Overall inflation last month was held down by a big drop in gas prices, which fell 4.1% from August to September.
+Grocery prices jumped 0.4% last month, after roughly a year of mild increases, though they're just 1.3% higher than a year earlier.

 The improving inflation picture follows a mostly healthy jobs report released last week, which showed that hiring accelerated in September and that the unemployment rate dropped from 4.2% to 4.1%.
 The government has also reported that the economy expanded at a solid 3% annual rate in the April-June quarter.
 Growth likely continued at roughly that pace in the just-completed July-September quarter.